Ciro y los Persas

-Ciro y los Persas is a rock band from Argentina led by singer and songwriter Andrés Ciro Martínez, best known as the former singer of Los Piojos.
+Ciro y los Persas is an Argentine rock band led by singer and songwriter Andrés Ciro Martínez, best known as the former singer of Los Piojos.
 The band had its first performances in December 2009 in Rosario and Córdoba.
 In 2010 they released their first album, Espejos, which went double platinum.
 The band toured the country, highlighted by opening for Paul McCartney's concerts at River Plate Stadium in November.